gospodima/Extended-SimGNN/README.md

 ============================================
-A PyTorch Geometric implementation of "SimGNN: A Neural Network Approach to Fast Graph Similarity Computation" (WSDM 2019) [[Paper]](http://web.cs.ucla.edu/~yzsun/papers/2019_WSDM_SimGNN.pdf) extended with Graph Isomorphism Operator from the [“How Powerful are Graph Neural Networks?”](https://arxiv.org/abs/1810.00826) paper and Differentiable Pooling Operator from from the ["Hierarchical Graph Representation Learning with Differentiable Pooling"](https://arxiv.org/abs/1806.08804) paper.
+A PyTorch Geometric implementation of "SimGNN: A Neural Network Approach to Fast Graph Similarity Computation" (WSDM 2019) [[Paper]](http://web.cs.ucla.edu/~yzsun/papers/2019_WSDM_SimGNN.pdf) extended with Graph Isomorphism Operator from the [“How Powerful are Graph Neural Networks?”](https://arxiv.org/abs/1810.00826) paper and Differentiable Pooling Operator from the ["Hierarchical Graph Representation Learning with Differentiable Pooling"](https://arxiv.org/abs/1806.08804) paper.

 This implementation was written and used to conduct experiments for my bachelor thesis "Approximating the Graph Edit Distance via Deep Learning" at the Technical University of Dortmund.
 The code in this repository can be changed and updated.
 The original code that was attached to my thesis can be viewed in the [initial commit](https://github.com/gospodima/Extended-SimGNN/tree/f7f10f032a7a78eac3f609790e50e7627b1de322).